Landscaping Cost in San Diego (2026)

 Community❓Common Questions

-Permits are generally required for retaining walls over 3 feet in height, new gas lines for fire pits or kitchens, and major grading or drainage modifications.
+Permits are generally required for retaining walls over 3 feet in height, any new gas lines for fire pits or outdoor kitchens, and major grading that exceeds 50 cubic yards of soil.

 📊Our Methodology